 ACTION DAG17-02: Chair to review the DAG Terms of Reference to ensure there is clarity over the role of DAG post-M5

 Regarding review of the DAG Terms of Reference (ToR), the Chair advised a review of the ToR will be undertaken at the February 2023 DAG meeting.
 Review considerations will include potential updates to reflect the role of the new Design Authority (DA) and move to the enduring design baseline change management process.
 Other considerations will include DAG’s role in in work which may affect design artefacts in future, such as migration, transition, and Change Requests (CRs).
 The Chair requested views on the role of DAG following the completion of the M5 Work-Off Plan.
 The Elexon representative expressed concern over when transition design will be available.
 The Chair noted this is a risk and required further detail.
 The RECCo representative stressed the importance and urgency of receiving an update on transition design.
+SJ raised a request that the Chair confirm the approach to amending the ToRs.
+On the basis a CR was required to amend the CCAG ToRs, it would be expected that a CR be raised to amend the DAG ToRs.

 Action ongoing.